aaltsys/doc-newwares/inventory/01_inventory.rst

-A product's Unit of Measure (UOM) entries are set on the masterfile record, but masterfile quantity entries (PCS, WGHT, CNT, CNET, CTARE, UNET, UTARE) are defaults of values which maay be entered separately for each received unit.
+A product's Unit of Measure (UOM) entries are set on the masterfile record, but masterfile quantity entries (PCS, WGHT, CNT, CNET, CTARE, UNET, UTARE) are defaults of values which may be entered separately for each received unit.